LHX9102/NBDNet/README.md

 # Usage
 "data" folder contains a pair of coregistered single look complex (SLC) SAR images (the flat earth phase has been removed from the slave SLC);
 "results" folder contains the denoised interferograms by NBDNet;
-"NBDNet_model.hdf5" is the model file of NBDNet
+"NBDNet_model.hdf5" is the model file of NBDNet;
-"NBDNet.py" is the model implementation script
+"NBDNet.py" is the model implementation script;
-"demo_single_look.py" is the demo script for single-look denoising
+"demo_single_look.py" is the demo script for single-look denoising;
-"demo_multi_look.py" is the demo script for multi-look denoising
+"demo_multi_look.py" is the demo script for multi-look denoising.